liaoweiduo/continual-learning-baselines/rebuttal.md

 ### Q1: Contradiction between experimental results and the claim: "compositionality addresses the stability-plasticity dilemma"
 >
-> This is a very good question.
-First, we would like to highlight that we are discussing the stability and plasticity of the **feature extractor** of a continual learner.
+> First, we would like to highlight that we are discussing the stability and plasticity of the **feature extractor** of a continual learner.
 In this case, **average test accuracy is not a suitable metric since it takes account of both the feature extractor and the classifier**.
 > - We analyse the forgetting phenomenon of the average test accuracy as follows:
 >   1. The **feature extractor** forgets the crucial features for old tasks when learning the new task.
 >   2. In a multi-classifier implementation: the **classifiers** of old tasks can not update (no old sample); in a single-classifier implementation: the prediciton will bias to classes in the current task (non-i.i.d).
 Thus, the coupling between the feature extractor and the corresponding classifiers is broken.